asyncapi/ts-nats-template/examples/simple-request/README.md

 It contains the following files:
 - `asyncapi.json` is the AsyncAPI document for the application.
 - `index.ts` contains a usage example of the generated library that sends a request.
-- `index.spec.ts` test that the usage example actually sends the request by setting up a reply handler, by using the mirror client.
+- `index.spec.ts` tests that the usage example actually sends the request by setting up a reply handler, by using the mirror client.
 - `asyncapi-nats-client` contains the generated client.

 ## How to generate the client

-To generate the client run the command:
+To generate the client, run this command:

 ```sh
 npm run generate:client